Education & GPA

 Using weighted GPA when colleges ask for unweighted

 Most college applications ask for your unweighted GPA.
-Using your weighted GPA (which can exceed 4.0) will misrepresent your standing.
-Use the unweighted figure unless specifically asked for weighted.
+Using your weighted GPA (which can exceed 4.0) misrepresents your standing.
+Use the unweighted figure unless the form specifically asks for weighted.

 Not matching your school's weighting scale

 Some schools use +0.5/+1.0, others use +1.0/+1.5.
 If your school uses a different bonus scale, this calculator will not match your transcript exactly.
-Check with your guidance counselor.
+Verify the scale with your guidance counselor.

-A 2-credit lab class counts twice as much as a 1-credit elective.
-If all your best grades are in low-credit classes, your GPA calculation may come out different from your official transcript.
+A 2-credit lab course counts twice as much as a 1-credit elective.
+If your strongest grades are in low-credit courses, your GPA may come out different from your official transcript.

 Confusing semester GPA with cumulative GPA

-This calculator gives your overall GPA for all entered courses.
-If you want just this semester, enter only this semester's courses.
-For cumulative GPA, enter every course from all semesters.
+This calculator gives your GPA for all entered courses.
+For a single-semester GPA, enter only that semester's courses.
+For your full cumulative GPA, every course from all semesters must be included.

 Frequently Asked Questions